A message from the Mayor...

 I am optimistic about what is ahead and the promise of new opportunities in our community.

 In 2014, the city has implemented a single stream curbside recycling program in the city at no additional cost to citizens.
 I have continued to wage "war" against blight in our city and supported $175,000.00 of budgeted funds for blight eradication and neighborhood improvements.
 I have supported efforts to continue to keep the city "in the black," and financially secure, without tax rate increases.
 I will continue to support public safety efforts and initiatives to make our streets safe.
-I will vote to pave more city streets with a personal goal of seeing the repaving of Greene Street, Washington Street, Warwick Avenue, Louisiana Avenue, White Avenue, Virginia Avenue and Winifred Road in 2014.
-By the end of my second term.
-Baltimore Avenue will be re-opened with a wider street, new sidewalks, a new retaining wall and a dozen blighted structures removed.
-I've also set a personal mission of seeing the repaving of White Avenue, Winifred Road, the remainder of Washington Street and Virginia Avenue beyond the underpass.
+I will vote to pave more city streets with a plan to see the repaving of Greene Street, Washington Street, Warwick Avenue, Louisiana Avenue, White Avenue, Virginia Avenue and Winifred Road in 2014.
+By the end of hte year, Baltimore Avenue will be re-opened with a wider street, new sidewalks, a new retaining wall and a dozen blighted structures removed.
 I will encourage economic development efforts to increase retail and dining opportunities in the city as well as increase job opportunities.
 And I will continue to be accessible to residents and listen to your thoughts, ideas and concerns.